websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

     docker rm [container]
     ```

-1. Use the `docker run` arguments you used previously to create a new container from an image that has a compatible Fix Pack Level.
-Apply any patches you want via a volume or bind mount.
+1. Use the `docker run` arguments you used previously to create a new container from the same image or an image that has a compatible Fix Pack Level.
+Apply any patches you want via a volume or [bind mount](./providing-files-to-the-container.md#bind-mounting-a-host-folder-to-mnt-liferay).

 DXP is running on the Fix Pack Level you have specified, with the old patch gone and optionally replaced.